Meehan, James

 James Meehan (1174- 1826)

-Born in Cooldery, Ireland in 1774, James was transported for a minor offence involving the Irish rebellion of 1798, possibly leaving a wife a children behind.
-A petition by Meehan in 1799 describes him as a ‘Schoolmaster and surveyor’.
+Born in Cooldery, Ireland in 1774, James was transported for a minor offence involving the Irish rebellion of 1798, possibly even leaving a wife a children behind.
+A petition by Meehan in 1799 describes himself as a ‘Schoolmaster and surveyor’.
 He also asserts that he was a sergeant with the United Irishmen.

-In 1803, due to a heavy workload, Grimes fell ill and although he recovered he left for England leaving Meehan the only qualified surveyor in the colony for the next three years.
+In 1800 James arrived in Sydney aboard the Friendship.
+His experience as a surveyor was used by the Acting Surveyor General, Charles Grimes.
+With a heavy workload Grimes soon fell ill leaving his assistant Meehan to do much of the work.
+In 1803 Grimes recovered but left for England leaving Meehan the only qualified surveyor in the colony for the next three years.

 1805 saw Meehan surveying the track used by John Warby between Prospect and Cowpastures.
 He also marked out 5000 acres for John Macarthur at Camden Park.
 It was during this year he gained a conditional pardon and upon the return of Grimes an absolute Pardon.